 The website defines it as “… extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.".
 Which basically means it’s a VPN, but sane.
-The point of a VPN is to allow 2 machines to talk to eachother, no matter how the network inbetween is setup.
+The point of a VPN is to allow two machines to talk to eachother, no matter how the network inbetween is set up.

 Wireguard has a lot of nice, modern features.